fernandomayer/fernandomayer.github.io/content/home/about.Rmd

 # Biography

-I'm an Assistant Professor in the [Statistics Department][1] at the Federal University of Paraná ([UFPR][8]), Brazil.
+I'm a Researcher and Lecturer in the [Statistics Department][1] of the Federal University of Paraná ([UFPR][8]), Brazil.
 I'am a member of the Laboratory of Statistics and Geoinformation ([LEG][]), where I deal mainly with statistical spatial models applied to environmental and